-Thrust Angle and Vehicle Alignment
+The Thrust Angle

 A vehicle's thrust angle affects its steering wheel position.
-The thrust line should line up with the vehicle's geometric center line.
+The thrust line should line up with the vehicle's geometric centerline.
 Check this angle if the vehicle has been in a collision.
 There's a difference in repair procedures depending on the vehicle's suspension system.
 A solid axle is checked for axle offset.
 Independent suspensions are adjustable and require rear toe adjustments to correct an incorrect thrust angle.

 Axle offset occurs when the rear axle tilts sideways, causing both rear tires to point in the wrong direction.
 Like a forklift, if the rear tires point to the left, the vehicle will steer to the right.
 This condition is typically caused by a broken leaf spring center bolt or problems with the shackle.
-On vehicle’s with trailing arm suspension, worn or damaged bushings, or a bent arm can cause a noticeable pull in the steering wheel.
+On vehicles with trailing arm suspension, worn or damaged bushings, or a bent arm can cause a noticeable pull in the steering wheel.